maikelroennau/hangman/README.md

-# hangman
+# Hangman

-Simple implementation of a hangman game using a word server and a client to play.
+Simple implementation of a hangman game using a word server and a client player.